-Program (Project) Evaluation and Review Technique (PERT) in an activity to understand the planning, arranging, scheduling, coordinating, and governing of a project.
-This program helps to understand the technique of a study taken to complete a project, identify the least and minimum time is taken to complete the whole project.
-PERT was developed in the 1950s, with the aim to the cost and time of a project.
+Program (Project) Evaluation and Review Technique (PERT) is an activity to understand the planning, arranging, scheduling, coordinating and governing of a project.
+This program helps to understand the technique of a study taken to complete a project, identify the least and minimum time taken to complete the whole project.
+PERT was developed in the 1950s, with the aim of the cost and time of a project.

 Meaning of CPM

 Critical Path Method or CPM is a well-known project modelling technique in project management.
 It is a resource utilising algorithm that was developed in the 1950s by James Kelly and Morgan Walker.

 CPM is mainly used in projects to determine critical as well as non-critical tasks that will help in preventing conflicts and reduce bottlenecks.

 In essence, CPM is about choosing the path in a project that will help in calculating the least amount of time that is required to complete a task with the least amount of wastage.